Maarya-Siddiqui/html-website/README.md

 # html-website
-autobiographical website using only html
+autobiographical website using only html :)
+CPS530 - Lab01
+September 24, 2024